steve-christie/tasks-stack/README.md

 1. React UI for rending tasks allowing users to create, update and delete tasks.
 2. ExpressJS service for enabling CRUD actions, with a connection to mongoDB

+Quick steps to get the stack running are as follows (See below for more depth)

+1. Clone directory and navigate into it.
+All commands are run from the root of the project.
+2. Run `yarn install`
+3. Run `yarn build:model`
+4. Run `docker compose up -d mongo`
+5. Run `yarn tasksvc:build`
+6. Run `yarn tasksvc:start`
+7. Open up new CLI window and head to the same directory
+7. Run `yarn ui:start`

+If any problems occur, stop and re-clone the repo to start from fresh.
+Then read the following as their may be some extra config required for your machine.

 ## Running The Stack

 ### Prerequisites